sonatype-nexus-community/nexus-blobstore-google-cloud/README.md

 This plugin uses the following Google Cloud Platform services:

 * [Google Cloud Storage](https://cloud.google.com/storage/) - for storing the content blobs
-* [Google Cloud Firestore](https://cloud.google.com/firestore/) - for storing blobstore metadata
+* [Google Cloud Firestore in Datastore mode](https://cloud.google.com/datastore/) - for storing blobstore metadata

 Firestore usage is exclusively in Datastore mode; you must configure the project for your Repository Manager deployment to use ["Firestore in Datastore mode"](https://cloud.google.com/firestore/docs/firestore-or-datastore).